dilbwagsingh/electronic-voting/README.md

 > Note: Docker should be installed in your system for this these commands to work.

+You are now ready to make changes to the app.
+I have also setup hot-reloading for the Docker containers to automatically reflect changes that you make without manually having to rebuild and restart the containers.
+Happy hacking!!!

 ## Contributing Guidelines

 Thanks for taking the time to contribute!